“Gina, when was the last time that you and I were intimate?” Matt asked.

 She stiffened.
 “Who else thinks so?”

 “Kira’s niece?”
 Gina scoffed and shook her head.
 “I’m not surprised.
-She would always looking for an opportunity to malign me.”
+She’s always looking for an opportunity to malign me.”

 “Now, why would you say something like that about her?”